narutiga/heatmap-calendar/README.md

-Attention: This project is currently under development.
+Attention: This project is currently under development.It only works with Client-Side Rendering (CSR).

 # @narutiga/heatmap-calendar